CompoundPiece: Evaluating and Improving Decompounding Performance of Language Models: Quantifying Negative Collection Bias

 To overcome the problem of data scarcity in low-resource languages, we introduce a two-stage training procedure for creating dedicated decompounding models.
 In Stage 1, we train on the \textit{self-supervised objective} of restoring hyphenation in words extracted from a large-scale Web corpus, leading to a self-supervised compound segmentation model.
 In Stage 2, we fine-tune the model on compounds and their normalized constituents from an annotated corpus in a \textit{supervised fashion}, turning it into a compound normalization model.

-\rparagraph{Stage 1: Self-Supervised Compound Segmentation} This stage is motivated by the fact that hyphen characters can be seen as a \textit{high-precision, low-recall indicator of compound constituent boundaries}, in the same way that newline characters are a high-precision, low-recall indicator of sentence boundaries~\citep{wtp}.
+\rparagraph{Stage 1: Self-Supervised Compound Segmentation} This stage is motivated by the fact that hyphen characters can be seen as a \textit{high-precision, low-recall indicator of compound constituent boundaries}, in the same way that newline characters are a high-precision, low-recall indicator of sentence boundaries~\citep{minixhofer-etal-2023-wheres}.
 We use this natural segmentation into compound constituents to create a compound segmentation model without requiring any labeled data.
 First, we obtain all words containing a hyphen plus an equivalent amount of non-hyphenated words from a corpus of unannotated text.
-Hyphens primarily have two uses: (1) as a compound boundary and (2) as an indicator that the word continues on the next line.
+Hyphens primarily have two uses: (1) as a compound boundary and (2) to indicate the word continues on the next line.
 We only want to retain hyphens when they function as compound boundaries, so we filter the instances of (2) by discarding all words where the hyphenated form of the word occurs $x\leq e^{-6}$ times less frequent than the non-hyphenated form.\footnote{Consider for example the hyphen-as-compound-boundary in $\texttt{side-experiments}$ and the hyphen-as-newline-indicator in $\texttt{experi-ments}$. $\frac{\# \texttt{experi-ments}}{\# \texttt{experiments}}$ will be considerably lower than $\frac{\# \texttt{side-experiments}}{\# \texttt{sideexperiments}}$. $x$ was chosen from $\{e^{-4}, e^{-5}, e^{-6}, e^{-7}\}$ by manual inspection in preliminary experiments.}

 We strip all words of hyphens and train a seq2seq LM to predict the original (hyphenated) form of each word.
 We introduce a logit bias $b$ added to the logit of the token representing a hyphen to skew generation towards or away from hyphenation at inference time.
-The non-hyphenated words also contain compound words since compound constituents are usually not separated by a hyphen i.e. hyphens are only a \textit{low-recall indicator} of compound constituent boundaries; nevertheless, we find that models trained on this data can effectively segment compounds, as demonstrated later in \S\ref{sec:results}.
+Training on this data enables effective compound segmentation without relying on human annotations, as demonstrated later in \S\ref{sec:results}.

 \rparagraph{Stage 2: Supervised Compound Normalization} In the second stage, we improve upon the Stage 1 model by additional training on labeled data, where the inputs are individual compounds, and the target is to predict the normalized constituents of each compound, separated by a hyphen.
 Training exclusively on compound normalization allows using data from the collected Wiktionary dataset, which contains compound terms along with their normalized constituents across many languages, but does not contain compound segmentation annotations.